 There are great account execs and not-so-great ones, not just at Salesforce, but every company.
 But let’s be honest: there are knowledgeable software administrators and not-so-knowledgeable software administrators, too.

 Learn to read and understand your contract well before your renewal appears.
-Be able to explain it to your own executive or management teams.
+Be capable of explaining it to your own executive or management teams.
 Make sure you know what your company is paying for.

-Salesforce Account Executives are beleagured with all sorts of internal initiatives.
-They have to be in-touch with all of Salesforce’s products, as well as whatever Salesforce is pushing at the moment as “hot”.
+Salesforce Account Executives are beleaguered with all sorts of internal initiatives.
+They must be in-touch with all of Salesforce’s products.
+They also need to know whatever Salesforce is now pushing as “hot.”
 They are under pressure to meet company goals.
-They might want to help you, but in some cases, they simply don’t know.
+They want to help you, but in some cases, they simply don’t know.
 They get dragged into contentious contract calls.
-They get “hyped” by Salesforce to push the latest whizbang AI features, often to the point that the “boring” and “dated”, but essential SKUs that some companies genuinely need, aren’t “top of mind” for many Salesforce AEs.
+Salesforce hypes their Account Executives to push the latest whizzbang AI features.
+As a result, essential SKUs aren’t top of mind for many Salesforce AEs.
+Some companies genuinely need these SKUs, even if they seem “boring” and “dated.”

-Unless your organization is big and a hefty partner relationship with Salesforce, they are likely not going to have the time to reply to your every question, especially if renewal time is fast-approaching for you.
+Your organization must be big.
+You must also have a strong partner relationship with Salesforce.
+Otherwise, they are not going to have the time to reply to every question.
+This is especially true if renewal time is approaching fast for you.

 8. Understand the full TCO for any new feature before you contract with Salesforce for it.

 Ah, the old TCO (Total Cost of Ownership), that ever elusive devil.
-Oft-quoted from management, but rarely understood, it’s frequently Ross Perot’s “giant sucking sound” that is only heard by administrators and I.T. personnel.
+It is often quoted by management, but it is rarely understood.
+Most times, only administrators and I.T. personnel hear Ross Perot’s “giant sucking sound.”

-How does it apply to Salesforce, such a wonderful tool that helps optimize efficiences and automate business processes?
+How does it apply to Salesforce, such a wonderful tool that helps improve efficiencies and automate business processes?
 Sadly, all too often.

-A classic example I’ve seen now three times is Salesforce’s security add-on offerings, primarily those that come separately or as a part of Salesforce Shield.
+A classic example I’ve seen now three times involves Salesforce’s security add-on offerings.
+These offerings are primarily those that come separately or as a part of Salesforce Shield.
 There’s no question that companies are investing in better compliance and security initiatives.
-They either just want to be more careful with their company data, or they don’t want to be sued by increasingly aware and alert legal community and consumer activists, as they learn about their ‘rats’ under laws like GDPR, CCPA, and simliar new legislation.
+They want to be more careful with their company data.
+They fear lawsuits from increasingly aware and alert legal communities.
+Consumer activists are also vigilant as they learn about their ‘rats’ under laws like GDPR, CCPA, and similar new legislation.

-Salesforce Shield appears to be the magic switch they need to flip to bring them closer to their security and compliance needs.
+Salesforce Shield seems like the key solution they need.
+It brings them closer to their security and compliance needs.
 But wait.
 There’s a huge cost to certain offerings in Shield.
 (I’m not picking on Salesforce Shield; I highly recommend a strong look at its offerings).

 For instance, two of Shield’s four internal SKUs is Data Detect and Platform Monitoring.
 There are hugely helpful tools, but only if you set up and manage them well.
-At one company, I estimated that it would take at least 200 combined hours (meetings, back/forth emails, decision making, various document creations) to set up Platform Monitoring to be the “magic wand” we needed.
+At one company, I estimated it would take 200 joint hours to set up Platform Monitoring.
+It was considered the “magic wand” we needed.
+This included meetings, back/forth emails, decision making, and various document creations.
 I tacked on another 100 hours for the same for Data Detect.

-Then, we would need to add on the creation of policies and procedures as to what to do (as humans, not machines) once we learned of issues via those two SKUs.
+Then, we would need to create policies and procedures.
+These would instruct us on the actions to take as humans.
+We would not act as machines once we learned of issues via those two SKUs.
 Then, that would need management oversight and decisions.

 All of this was important and, in my view, needed to be done yesterday.
 But there’s a catch.
-One company was so behind on “critical infrastructure” upgrades that no one with the skillset or managerial impact had any hours in a given week or month to add anything more onto their plate.
-The company was not hiring (but was growing), and the best estimates for completion of these other projects was six months out.
+One company was so behind on “critical infrastructure” upgrades.
+No individuals with the skill set or managerial impact had any available hours in a given week.
+They didn’t have time in a month to add anything more onto their plate.
+The company was not hiring, but it was growing.
+The best estimates for completion of these other projects was six months out.

-If you’ve been in technology for even a hot minute, you know that when PMs say “six months”, that reality for “stable completion” is 2x that, at best.
-Yet, here we were, having in-depth talks with Salesforce and the new “Compliance/Security Director” about how also important it was to have Salesforce Shield.
+You know the truth if you’ve been in technology for even a hot minute.
+When PMs say “six months”, it really means the reality for “stable completion” is twice that, at best.
+We found ourselves in in-depth talks with Salesforce.
+We spoke with the new “Compliance/Security Director” about the importance of having Salesforce Shield.
 (This person didn’t have ultimate say, but had deep influence).

-Like many software offerings, it’s important to consider not only the benefits, but to not look only at licensing costs, or hardware/software ‘setup costs’.
+It’s important to consider not only the benefits of software offerings.
+Also, do not focus solely on licensing costs or hardware/software ‘setup costs’.
 One must look at the ‘real world costs’ of time.
 Does anyone have any left in their time budget?

-The idea, in the above case, was that we’d buy Shield now on a three-year contract renewal, and then “probably in about six months” we can “start rolling it out”.
-The further idea (and by “idea” here, I mean dragon-based role-playing fantasy games) was that a few of us in I.T. could get a “head start” with “some of the setup” so that once the critical infrastructure projects were rolling out, we’d be “ready to engage with management” on any “final questions” needed to implement those two SKUs.
-Again, a lofty director having almost no clue as to the day-to-day workloads and staffing resources available to keep the company running today, much less any considerations for new initiatives.
+The idea, in the above case, was that we’d buy Shield now on a three-year contract renewal.
+Then, “probably in about six months,” we can “start rolling it out.”
+The further idea was about dragon-based role-playing fantasy games.
+A few of us in I.T. get a “head start” with “some of the setup.”
+This way, once the critical infrastructure projects were rolling out, we would be ready to engage with management.
+We would then handle any final questions needed to implement those two SKUs.

-Thankfully, I was able to craft a document with roughly 30 “tasks” required of both I.T. and management, along with time estimations of each, to demonstrate what a successful rollout of these SKUs would actually cost the company in terms of combined hours.
-That, combined with the managers of the critical infrastructure projects having a history of delays, helped pushed back the purchase of Shield.
+Thankfully, I was able to craft a document with roughly 30 “tasks” required of both I.T. and management.
+It included time estimations of each task.
+This demonstrates what a successful rollout of these SKUs would actually cost the company in terms of combined hours.
+The managers of the critical infrastructure projects have a history of delays.
+That history helped push back the buying of Shield.

 Here’s the simple truth: Salesforce will never not take your money.
-If you call them 18 months into a three-year contract and say you need Salesforce Shield, and give them money, you’ll have it live on your Org as fast as you need it and can post them a check.
-Sure, you might not get quite a sweet deal as had you done it at renewal time, but you also didn’t pay for 18 months for shelfware.
+If you call them 18 months into a three-year contract, say you need Salesforce Shield, and give them money, you’ll have it live on your Org.
+It will be as fast as you need it.
+You can post them a check.
+You may not get as sweet a deal as you would have at renewal time.
+But, you also didn’t pay for 18 months for shelfware.

 In Summary